 A heavy Dutch oven is your best friend for this recipe.
 Not only will it help evenly brown your beef, but it goes from stovetop to oven and finally to the table.

 How to Serve Beef Bourguignon

 Let this hearty beef stew recipe be a canvas.
-You can serve it up with boiled potatoes that will sop up all of the juices.
+You can serve it up with boiled potatoes that will sop up all the juices.
 Creamy mashed potatoes also make a great bed, along with polenta.
 And never forget the crusty bread for dipping!